Other expenses: earnings of non-domiciled employee from a foreign employer: corresponding payments: contributions to overseas pension schemes

 Section 355 ITEPA 2003

-Contributions to an overseas pension scheme by the employee – 2005-06 and earlieryears
+Contributions to an overseas pension scheme by the employee – 2005 to 2006 and earlier years

 You should take the following action if you receive a claim from a non-domiciled employee for a deduction from earnings with a foreign employer in respect of contributions by the employee to an overseas pension scheme:

-Contributions to an overseas pension scheme by the employee – 2006-07 onwards
+Contributions to an overseas pension scheme by the employee – 2006 to 2007 onwards

-From 2006-07 many non-domiciled employees will be entitled to ‘migrant member relief’ in respect of employee contributions to certain overseas pension schemes.
-However, there is also a transitional provision to ensure that an individual who received tax relief for employee contributions as corresponding payments under section 355 in the tax year 2005-06 can continue to receive relief under section 355 in the tax year 2006-07 onwards.
-For more information on migrant member relief and the transitional provision see the Registered Pension Schemes Manual at RPSM05101210 and RPSM13101110.
+From the tax year 2006 to 2007 many non-domiciled employees will be entitled to ‘migrant member relief’ in respect of employee contributions to certain overseas pension schemes.
+However, there’s also a transitional provision to ensure that an individual who received tax relief for employee contributions as corresponding payments under section 355 in the tax year 2005 to 2006 can continue to receive relief under section 355 in the tax year 2006 to 2007 onwards.
+For more information on migrant member relief and the transitional provisions see PTM111000.

 Contributions to an overseas pension scheme by the employer

 An employee may be liable to tax on a contribution made to the scheme by the employer.
 You should not raise this possibility with the employee.
-However, if you are asked about it, refer the enquiry to SPSS (Nottingham).
+However, if you are asked about it, refer for advice.

 Contributions to a foreign state scheme

-Refer any claims for contributions to State pension schemes or other statutory superannuation funds of foreign countries to SPSS (Nottingham).
+Refer for advice on any claims for contributions to State pension schemes or other statutory superannuation funds of foreign countries.

 Contributions to national insurance or social security schemes in other countries are not deductible.